maloymanna/maloymanna.github.io/content/post/2025-04-07-agentic-ai-from-chat-to-action.md

 A key point to note is that MCP is _not an agent framework_ as it does not allow building or orchestrating agents, whereas MCP is a communication protocol for standardizing interactions between AI clients like LLMs and external tools.
 It's still early days for the standard, but [OpenAI surprisingly has adopted this protocol](https://x.com/sama/status/1904957253456941061) from its rival Anthropic.

+**May8, 2025 - Update**
+**Agent2Agent A2A protocol**: Google launched last month the [A2A open protocol](https://github.com/google/A2A_, which provides a standard way for agents to collaborate with each other, irrespective of their regardless of their underlying frameworks or vendors.
+The A2A protocol supports communication between a "client" agent and a “remote” agent, and uses a JSON format as an `agent card` - public metadata about an agent's capabilities, endpoint URL and authentication requirements.
+Client agents would use this agent card for discovery.
+As of May 7,2025, [Microsoft announced supporting the A2A protocol](https://www.microsoft.com/en-us/microsoft-cloud/blog/2025/05/07/empowering-multi-agent-apps-with-the-open-agent2agent-a2a-protocol/), and will include it in Azure AI Foundry and Copilot Studio.

 **Use Cases**
 Due to the interoperability with external tools and APIs, the potential use cases for agentic AI are numerous.
 The rapid analysis, reasoning and output of AI agents are particularly suited to support productivity and automation use cases.
 Some practical use cases could be: